 The pork marinates for at least 1 hour, but preferably overnight and is then fried quickly in a pan and then listo (it's ready)!

-- Place pork loin slices into baking dish and spread spice mixture on both sides.
+Place pork loin slices into a baking dish and spread spice mixture on both sides.

-- When hot, fry loin slices in pan.
+When hot, fry loin slices in the pan.